|

 Administers programs and services focused on improving the quality of life for Indigenous people living in an urban environment

-Supports for people living with prediabetes or diabetes- Offers education, prevention and self-management support to fit an individual's lifestyle
+Supports for people living with prediabetes or diabetes- Offers education for prevention and self-management support to fit an individual's lifestyle

 - Provides access to a registered nurse and registered dietitian